sidduathlete/weather-app/README.md

-🌦️ Weather App – Project Description
+🌦️ Weather App – link: weatherly.niat.tech

-link: weatherly.niat.tech

 This is a beginner-friendly weather application built using HTML, CSS, and JavaScript.
 The app provides real-time weather information for any city entered by the user, using the WeatherAPI service.